MaayanLab/server-templates/README.md

 Answer all the prompts and a directory with your application ready to go will be generated.
 Open the generated folder and read the `README.md` for more information on moving forward with the template.

 ## Selecting a Template
 Each template is labeled by the technologies it uses.
-The technologies are described below:

-- `debian`: A well-established linux distribution often used as the base for docker images
+More information can be found by clicking the template directory and reviewing the README, and additional information will be in the README you get once your project is created.
+Some of the technologies used are described briefly below:

 - `flask`: A light-weight, web application framework for tiny python-driven applications
 - `javascript`: Javascript server (nodejs) / client (browser)
 - `nginx`: A high-performance yet light-weight web server and load balancer
 - `python`: The python **3** programming language; version 2 is deprecated
-- `react`: A javascript framework for HTML in Javascript
+- `react`: A javascript frontend framework for HTML in Javascript
+- `typescript`: A type-safe variant of javascript with improved developer experience
+- `nextjs`: A full-stack javascript framework for joint frontend-backend development using `react`

 ## Developing a cookiecutter (from [cookiecutter docs](https://cookiecutter.readthedocs.io/en/latest/overview.html))
 _This is general how-it's-made information.
 You don't need to follow any of these steps to develop a project._